 And so it was no accident that Jesus claimed the very name of God for himself – he knew exactly what he was saying to the Jews with whom he was disputing, and exactly what it implied.
-John writes: “’Your ancestor Abraham rejoiced that he would see my day; he saw it and was glad’.
-Then the Jews said to him, ’You are not yet fifty years old, and have you seen Abraham?’
-Jesus said to them, ‘Very truly, I tell you, Before Abraham was, I am’.
-So they picked up stones to throw at him, but Jesus hid himself and went out of the temple” (Jn 8:56-59).
+John writes: “Your father Abraham rejoiced to see my day: and he saw it and was glad.
+Then said the Jews unto him, Thou art not yet fifty years old, and hast thou seen Abraham?
+Jesus said unto them, Verily, verily, I say unto you, Before Abraham was, I am.
+Then picked they up stones to cast at him: but Jesus hid himself and went out of the temple” (Jn 8:56-59).

 Jesus twice claims deity in this passage.
 The first claim is that he calls himself “the good shepherd”, thus identifying and equating himself with, and claiming to be the Messiah who was now come.
 In these claims, he alludes to Ezekiel 34 where God rebukes the Israelite leaders, whom he calls “the shepherds of Israel”, in reality false shepherds, for abusing the people of Israel, God’s people, and robbing and exploiting them (Ezek 34:1-10).
 And he describes himself as the shepherd of Israel, caring for his flocks and herds, and pronouncing judgement on the false shepherds (Ezek 34:11-22 cf Jn 10:1, 5, 8, 10, 12-13; see also Isa 40:10-11).
-And then tells how he will set up over them “one shepherd….my servant David, and he shall feed them: he shall feed them and be their shepherd” (Ezek 34:23).
+And then tells how he will set up over them “one shepherd….even my servant David; he shall feed them: he shall feed them, and he shall be their shepherd” (Ezek 34:23).

 Jesus in the Trinity